 - An item belonging to another Peoria branch may be placed on hold.
 The item will be sent to the requesting library when located.
 If the item can not be located, the first available copy of the requested title will be held for the patron.

 - Patrons are notified by phone, email or text when an item is available.
 They may also access their library account online to verify status of materials placed on hold.
-The item will be held for them for four days.
-Due to the high patron demand on best seller materials extensions beyond the four days are not permitted.
+The item will be held for them for six days.
+Due to the high patron demand on best seller materials extensions beyond the six days are not permitted.

 - If the item is not picked up within four days it will go to the next patron on the holds list or be returned to the shelf and a fine will be assessed.